gpivaro/leaflet-challenge/README.md

 ## Rice University Data Analytics and Visualization Boot Camp 2020

-This repository contains the following scenario and the final product is available [here]*(https://gpivaro.github.io/leaflet-challenge/Leaflet-Step-1/index-step-1.html).
+This repository contains the following scenario and the final product is available [here*](https://gpivaro.github.io/leaflet-challenge/Leaflet-Step-1/index-step-1.html).
-The home page of the app can be seen below.
+The home page view of the app can be seen below.

 ![Main_Page.png](Images/Main_Page.png)